billingsmoore/MLotsawa/README.md

 The pairs are pulled from texts sourced from [Lotsawa House](lotsawahouse.org).
 There was an initial set of over 15 million pairs.

 The architecture selection process utilized a random subset of 100,000 pairs.
-A randomized 20,000 of which were used for evaluation and training.
+A randomized 20,000 of which were used for evaluation.

 The model size selection process utilized a larger random subset of 1 million pairs and a separate set of 100,000 pairs for evaluation.

-The final training utilized a random subset of 10 million pairs and a seperate subset of 100,000 pairs for evaluation.
+The hyperparameter tuning process utilized a random subset of 10 million pairs and a seperate subset of 100,000 pairs for evaluation.

 ### Reference Text